Skip to content

 • Provides an FAQ section with answers to common questions about service, maintenance, billing, and other topics

-16. Collins Electric
+15. Collins Electric

 Collins Electric website

-What their electrical website does well:
+What their electrical website design does well:

 • States when they were established and how many years they’ve been in business to establish trust

-• Lists the service areas they operate in so customers know if the company can help them
+• Lists the service areas they operate in, so customers know if the company can help them

-17. O.J.
+16. O.J.
 Mann Electric Services

-O.J.
-Mann Electric Services website
+OJ Mann website

 O.J.
 Mann offers generator and commercial electrical services, so their website content looks a little different from residential sites.